New York Orientation

 One belongs to New York instantly, one belongs to it as much in five minutes as in five years. -Tom Wolfe

 This quote encapsulates not only becoming a part of New York, but of the AMDA family.
-We look forward to welcoming you for the Summer 2019 term and into our family.
+We look forward to welcoming you for the Fall 2019 term and into our family.
 The Admissions Office wants to ensure you are well prepared for move-in, registration and orientation weekend.
 Please make sure to read through the orientation guide.
 If you have any questions at all please feel free to contact the admissions office.
 We are looking forward to seeing each and every one of you.
 We hope you come to love the city of New York as much as we do.

 Director of Admissions